FAQs about Omni

-Instead of having both Summon and QCAT, the library catalogue, we will provide a single integrated search tool.
+Instead of having both Summon and QCAT, the library catalogue, Omni is a single integrated search tool.
 Highlights of the new search include the option to:

 Refine by resource type, library collection, focused subjects, availability, and more.